Why Grow Herbs from Seed?

 Garden centers are useful places to visit when you’re starting your herb gardening.
-The usually have special display areas for herbs.
-You can touch and smell them and get ideas on herbs you’d like to grow.
+They usually have special display areas for herbs.
+You can touch and smell the herbs and get ideas on herbs you’d like to grow.

 As well as basil, I now grow parsley, chives, sage, oregano and borage.
 All of these herbs are frequently used in the preparation of meals, salads and drinks.
 They are all good choices for you when you start growing herbs from seeds.

 The selection of herb seeds illustrated provides excellent value for money at around $12.
 If you chose to purchase the individual packets of herb seeds, it could easily cost you twice as much.

 Go to “herb seeds for sale” on Amazon to look at this and other special deals for growing herbs from seeds.

 2. Some seed-trays or pots (clay or plastic).
 It’s not difficult to find places where you can buy seed trays that are divided into separate compartments or cells, and have transparent plastic covers.
 You can get the “seed starting kit” illustrated from Amazon for around $25.
 The covers protect the seeds and help keep the soil moist during germination.

 3. Kitchen or fine garden sieve.
 You’ll need this to prepare your soil-less growing medium so that it’s fine enough to sprinkle over your seeds once they are sown.

 4. Water spray (like the ones used for spraying insecticide on roses) or a small watering can with a watering attachment that has very fine holes